 - If necessary, use a hammer to tap on the tool to help dislodge the bearing.

-- Apply fresh grease to inside of hub and install new bearing using tool or by hand.
+- Apply fresh grease to the inside of the hub and install a new bearing using a tool or by hand.

 electric scooter wheel bearing: